code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/prize.md

 </details>

 <details>
-  <summary>My school already offers CS Discovers, CS Principles, or Computer Science A. Am I still eligible to apply?</summary>
+  <summary>My school already offers CS Discoveries, CS Principles, or Computer Science A. Am I still eligible to apply?</summary>
-  <p>Your school can apply as long as the course you are committing to establishing is a new course.
+  <p>Your school can apply as long as the course you are committing to establishing is a <em>new course</em>.
 For example, if your school already offers CS Principles, but you are committing to a new Computer Science A course, your school is eligible to apply.</p>
 </details>

 <details>
-  <summary>Are there any restrictions to how my school uses the award money?</summary>
+  <summary>Are there any restrictions to how my school uses the Donors Choose gift code?</summary>
-  <p>TBD</p>
+  <p>View <a href="https://help.donorschoose.org/hc/en-us/articles/203895786-Project-eligibility-requirements">project eligibility requirements</a> on <a href="https://donorschoose.org">donorschoose.org</a>.</p>
 </details>

 <a id="terms"></a>

-## Terms and conditions
-Prize limited to public middle and high U.S. schools only.
-To qualify, a school representative (staff, teacher, principal) must fill out the submission form on this page.
-One middle school and one high school in every U.S. state and in D.C. will receive a $10,000 gift code via DonorsChoose.org.
-Code.org will select and notify winners via email by November 30, 2022.

-To clarify, this is not a sweepstakes or a contest involving pure chance.

-1) There is no financial stake or risk involved in applying - any school may participate, without any payment to Code.org or any other organization

-2) Winners will only be selected among public middle and high U.S. schools who fill out the submission form on this page and commit to (1) establishing a new Computer Science Principles, Computer Science A, or Computer Science Discoveries course using Code.org; (2) providing a short statement of support from district leadership for expanding of CS opportunities as a district priority; and (3) organizing a school-wide Hour of Code event